Ernani: Act 1

-Ernani offers to fight them both when Riccardo approaches and recognises the king.
-Silva is horrified and apologizes to the king, while Ernani whispers to Elvira to prepare to flee.
+Silva wants to fight both the seductors to restore his honour, when Riccardo approaches and recognises the king.
+Silva is horrified and apologizes to the king, who in turn decides to save Ernani, saying that is one of his servants.
+Ernani whispers to Elvira to prepare to flee, while Carlo starts talking with Silva about his rights for the Holy Roman Empire.